Our Town

-Throughout, Wilder uses metatheatrical devices, setting the play in the actual theatre where it is being performed.
+Wilder uses metatheatrical devices, setting the play in the actual theatre where it is being performed.
 The main character is the stage manager of the theatre who directly addresses the audience, brings in guest lecturers, fields questions from the audience, and fills in playing some of the roles.
 The play is performed without a set on a mostly bare stage.
 With a few exceptions, the actors mime actions without the use of props.

-The first performance of Our Town was at the McCarter Theatre in Princeton, New Jersey on January 22, 1938.
-It went on to success on Broadway and received the Pulitzer Prize for Drama.
-Described by Edward Albee it is "the greatest American play ever written".
-"Our Town" is popular today with frequent revivals.
+The first performance of Our Town was at the McCarter Theatre in Princeton, New Jersey, on January 22, 1938.
+It went on to success on Broadway and received the Pulitzer Prize for Drama, and remains popular today with frequent revivals.